Home Along Da Riles: Spin-off

-Home Along da Airport is a Philippine television sitcom series broadcast by ABS-CBN.
+Home Along Da Airport is a Philippine television sitcom series broadcast by ABS-CBN.
 The series is the spin-off and sequel to Home Along Da Riles.
 Directed by Apollo Arellano, it stars Dolphy.
 It aired from August 16, 2003, to January 22, 2005, replacing Arriba, Arriba! and was replaced by Quizon Avenue.

 Premise

-Mang Kevin Kósme and his family's exploits after they decided to vacate their former home near the railroad tracks after being persuaded by the head of the MMDA (played by Bayani Fernando as himself in the original show's penultimate episode) due to safety concerns, eventually settling in a small community situated near the city airport.
+Mang Kevin Cosme and his family's exploits after they decided to vacate their former home near the railroad tracks after being persuaded by the head of the MMDA (played by Bayani Fernando as himself in the original show's penultimate episode) due to safety concerns, eventually settling in a small community situated near the city airport.
 Despite having finished sending all of his children to school, Mang Kevin still continues with his job now at a TV Station, while Aling Azon, with whom Mang Kevin shares his household, plies her new trade in the meat-selling business.
-In their new community the Kósmes are joined by their new neighbors, friends and acquaintances who bond over their features common continuing problem—dealing with the regular jet noise from the airplanes taking off and landing from the nearby airport.
+In their new community the Cosmes are joined by their new neighbors, friends and acquaintances who bond over their features common continuing problem—dealing with the regular jet noise from the airplanes taking off and landing from the nearby airport.